CleverCloud/doc.clever-cloud.com/account/notifications.md

 failed) were always sent to the owners of an application, namely the user themselves or the organization's members.

-To disable the result e-mails or restrict it to only some application :
+To disable the deployment result e-mails or restrict it to only some applications:
 1) Go in **Organization Manager** > **Notifications** panel.
 2) Delete the hook named *Default deployment result e-mails*.